Education: Ph.D., Mathematics, University of Colorado at Boulder, 1991. B.A., Mathematics, Linfield College, 1986, Summa cum Laude.

 "What if there were no hypothetical questions?"
 Stephen Wright.

 Education: 1983, Associate Professor of Mathematics.
 BA, MA University of Oregon; MS, PhD Georgia Institute of Technology

 Dr. Raddatz's main areas of interest are geometry and numerical analysis.
 He has primary responsibility for the departmental offerings in these areas.
 He has taught most of the courses in the department as well as some computer science courses.

 Education: PhD, Mathematics Education, Oregon State Univeristy, 1999, MSEd, Mathematics Education, Western Oregon State College, 1985, BA, Mathematics, Linfield College, 1975 Magna cum laude

 Her dissertation research focused on the beliefs and practices of high school teachers and the use of graphing calculators.
-She is currently examining the effects of participation in an MSP project of student discourse in higher-education faculty's classrooms.
 First year courses such as Intermediate Algebra, Precalculus, and Finite Math With Calculus along with Statistics and Mathematics For Elementary Teachers compose the bulk of Dr. VanCleave's teaching load.
-She also has an interest in Operations Research and has developed a special topics course in that area.
+She also has an interests in Operations Research and History of Math.
 As a mathematics educator, she advises many of Linfield's prospective high school math teachers.